Diagnostic Molecular Scientist

 Northern Michigan University– School of Clinical Sciences

 There are two tracks for the master’s of science in clinical molecular diagnostics at Northern Michigan University’s School of Clinical Sciences.
 The first track is for professionals already working in the field who want to perform more advanced experiments.
-In this first track, students can choose between emphasizing human genetics or infectious disease.
+Students can choose between emphasizing human genetics or infectious disease in this first track.
 The second track is for students who want to use their molecular biology training as clinical educators.

-To graduate from this program, students must complete a project, capstone, or thesis.
+Students must complete a project, capstone, or thesis to graduate from this program.
 This final component is when students are expected to utilize the skills and education gleaned in the program and demonstrate them to the faculty and their peers.
 To be considered for admission, students must hold an undergraduate degree in a science-related field with at least a 3.0 GPA.
 Students must also have completed prerequisite coursework, have laboratory experience, provide three letters of recommendation, and write a statement of intent.

 • Location: Marquette, MI